reliverse/rse/README.md

 ## Contribute, please 😽

 - Everything you see in Reliverse so far is **built by one person** ([@blefnk Nazar Kornienko](https://github.com/blefnk)) — with love, caffeine, and way too many terminal tabs.
 - Got feedback, ideas, bugs to squash, or just wanna vibe with the project?
-[Hop into my Discord](https://discord.gg/Pb8uKbwpsJ) — I’d love to hear from you.
+[Hop into my Discord](https://discord.gg/Pb8uKbwpsJ) — I'd love to hear from you.
-- Whether you want to code, brainstorm, fix typos, or just hang out — you’re always welcome here.
+- Whether you want to code, brainstorm, fix typos, or just hang out — you're always welcome here.
 No pressure, no gatekeeping — just good energy and open-source fun.

 ### <🏗️1> Come together, right now